-- Solution must be implementable - Solution must be specifiable - Avoid making well-formed code into ill-formed code - Minimizes silent changes to essential runtime behavior - Minimizes silent changes to nonessential runtime behavior - Does not leave whether code compiles to QoI - Makes C++ easier to use correctly - Makes C++ harder to use incorrectly
+- Solution must be implementable.

+- Solution must be specifiable.

+- Avoid making well-formed code into ill-formed code.

+- Minimize silent changes to essential runtime behavior.

+- Minimize silent changes to nonessential runtime behavior.

+- Do not leave whether code compiles to QoI.

+- Make C++ easier to use correctly.

+- Make C++ harder to use incorrectly.

 - Concerns

-- Leaking is arguably bad behavior. - Silently leaking of objects, where their memory is reclaimed but no other resources are managed by such objects.
-Deterministic calling of destructors separates C++ from garbage-collected languages managing only memory, so silently failing to deliver on a key feature of C++ language design would arguably be an active step backward. - This solution removes permission for implementations to do better. - That is, by codifying this suboptimal behavior, we make it manifestly backward incompatible to change that defined behavior in the future, should some better alternative present itself.
+- Leaking is arguably bad behavior.

+- The immediate memory of silently leaked objects is reclaimed, but other resources managed by such objects are not reclaimed.
+Deterministic calling of destructors separates C++ from garbagecollected languages managing only memory, so silently failing to deliver on a key feature of C++ language design would arguably be an active step backward.

+- This solution removes permission for implementations to do better.

+- That is, by codifying this suboptimal behavior, we make it manifestly backward incompatible to change that defined behavior in the future, should some better alternative present itself.

-7.4 Alternative Solution: delete for Incomplete Class Types Is Ill formed
+7.4 Alternative Solution: delete for Incomplete Class Types Is Ill-Formed

-While the long term goal is to make such code ill formed, doing so is likely to break too much code if we make that change directly in C++26.
+While the long term goal is to make such code ill-formed, doing so is likely to break too much code if we make that change directly in C++26.
 Much of that ill-formed code would already be undefined behavior (so technically already broken), yet well-defined cases having trivial destruction can be relied upon today.
 Moreover, invoked undefined behavior leaking in dead code isn't actually a defect, it's just suboptimal for maintenance purposes.
-Finally, code breaking noisily when it previously silently behaved as expected (or as could be tolerated) could be a deterrent to timely adoption of a new standard.
-C.f.
-Hyrum's Law:
+Finally, code breaking noisily when it previously silently behaved as expected (or as could be tolerated) could be a deterrent to timely adoption of a new Standard; cf. Hyrum's Law: